tskit-dev/tutorials/getting_started.md

 ## Processing trees

-A common idiom is to iterate over all the {class}`Tree` objects in a tree sequence.
-This process underlies many tree sequence algorithms, including those we'll encounter later in this tutorial for calculating {ref}`population genetic statistics<tskit:sec_stats>`.
+Moving along a tree sequence usually involves iterating over all of its {class}`Tree` objects.
+This common idiom underlies many tree sequence algorithms, including those we'll encounter later in this tutorial for calculating {ref}`population genetic statistics<tskit:sec_stats>`.
 To iterate over a tree sequence you can use {meth}`TreeSequence.trees`.